Everyone

 Employee rights

-As an employee, you can ask your employer for access to the personal information they hold about you.
+Employees can ask their employer for access to the personal information they hold about them.

 Your privacy rights - Office of the Privacy Commissioner (external link)